VergeCloud Firewall: Setup, Rules, and Best Practices Guide

 3. Create a New Rule

-4. Define Parameters & Actions
+4. Define Parameters and Actions

-1. Choose the fields you want to match (e.g., Country, User Agent, URI Path, JA3).
+1. Select the fields to evaluate (e.g., Country, User Agent, URI Path, JA3).

-5. Save & Apply
+5. Save and Apply

-Testing & Validation
+Firewall Rule Testing and Validation

 Before rolling out rules widely, it’s good practice to validate them: